mselezniova/CompMath23/week11/week11.md

 # Week 11: Data Analysis

-This week we practice basic data analysis tools, such as curve fitting and computing statistical characteristic of the data, using [SciPy](https://scipy.org) and [Pandas](https://pandas.pydata.org) libraries.
+This week we practice basic data analysis tools, such as curve fitting and computing statistical characteristic of data, using [SciPy](https://scipy.org) and [Pandas](https://pandas.pydata.org) libraries.

 ## Exercise 1: Anscombe's quartet